Seal & Al Green

 failed to produce a R&B hit.

 Green’s worries continued on stage.
-In 1979 during a live
+In 1979

-Mitchell in 1985, releasing the album “He Is The Light”
+Willie Mitchell in 1985, releasing the album “He Is The Light”

 on the A&M label.

-After much persuasion, Green returned to secular music in 1988,
+After much persuasion, Green returned to secular

-love in your heart”.
+“Put a little love in your heart”.
 He would go on and

 was only released in the U.K.